-On June 11, we celebrate the Feast of St. Barnabas, who was an influential leader in the early church, bringing many to Christ and helping grow the infant church.
+On June 11, we celebrate the Memorial of St. Barnabas, who was an influential leader in the early church, bringing many to Christ and helping grow the infant church.
 Together with Paul, he led the church at Antioch and planted churches throughout Asia Minor.
 He is depicted in the Basilica in the East Buttress of the South Entrance.

 What Do We Know about Barnabas?

 Also known as Joseph, Barnabas was Jewish and a member of the Christian community in Jerusalem.
 His name, which means “son of encouragement,” aptly describes his steadfast support of many in the church.
 Acts 11:24 describes him as “a good man, filled with the Holy Spirit and faith.”